Great Gift Ideas from Israel NewspaperArchive.comShopPBS.Org

 Important Message From Jewish-History.com

-For the past 12 years, Jewish-History.com has provided full digital text of primary historical documents previously unavailable to the general public except in historical society archives or on reels of microfilm.
+Since 1998, Jewish-History.com has provided full digital text of primary historical documents previously unavailable to the general public except in historical society archives or on reels of microfilm.
 As one of the first Internet sites to provide these valuable texts free of charge, without the need to travel to a distant library or archive vault, we have revolutionized the nature of research.

 The economic crisis has affected us deeply, and our previous sources of funds have been dramatically reduced.
-We do not receive any funding from any corporate or educational institution, and rely entirely on the revenue from The Zionist Mall and donations from our supporters.
+We do not receive any funding from any corporate or educational institution, and rely entirely on the revenue from The Mall of Zion and donations from our supporters.
 Please take a minute to click on the link at the right and make a donation, or purchase some excellent Israeli gifts.

 History of Jewish Palestine

 Kotel-smAs in the geographical reference to Palestine, we have been compelled to be content with mere traces, the same will be the case in our historical account of this country.
 There are nowhere to be met with regular documents in respect to its history, states, and towns; the past seems to have been entirely forgotten; so that the whole country cared, so to say, only for the present, and took no cognizance of what had preceded or was to follow.
 It is true that some few Arabic historians have written something concerning Palestine, such as Abulfeda and Serif ibn Idrus; but their works have almost entirely disappeared, as was to be supposed would be the case under a government which had not and suffered not a free press.
-Read more pointer

 Ulysses S. Grant and the Emissary from the Holy Land